The Enemy of the World: Filming and editing

+The editing of the serial was plagued by several issues.
+45 minutes of footage shot for Episode 1 were lost because the tape had been reversed, causing a backlog that led to an eleven-hour editing session to finish Episodes 4 and 5 on 1 January 1968.

 Cast notes

 Frazer Hines and Deborah Watling did not appear in episode 4, as they were on holiday.
-Many of The Enemy of the World's cast reappeared in later Doctor Who stories.
+Many of The Enemy of the Worlds cast reappeared in later Doctor Who stories.
 Milton Johns appeared in The Android Invasion (1975) as Guy Crayford and The Invasion of Time (1978) as Castellan Kelner.
 Colin Douglas played Reuben the lightkeeper (as well as voicing the Rutan scout) in the 1977 serial Horror of Fang Rock.
 George Pravda later appeared in The Mutants (1972) as Jaeger and The Deadly Assassin (1976) as Castellan Spandrell.

-Recovery of the missing episodes

-When the BBC's junking policy ended in 1978, Episode 3 was the only episode of this story to survive in the archives.
-All of the other episodes were destroyed sometime after 1974.
-Episode 3 was consciously kept, along with Episode 6 of The Wheel in Space (1968), as an example of season 5's production output.
-In October 2013, the BBC announced that copies of the remaining five episodes had been found in a television relay station in Jos, Nigeria, following search efforts by Philip Morris, director of Television International Enterprises Archive.
-After The Tomb of the Cybermen's discovery in 1992, it is the second serial from season 5 to be found in its entirety.

 Broadcast and reception

 The Enemy of the World was broadcast on BBC1 in six weekly parts from 23 December 1967 to 27 January 1968.
 The serial saw an improvement in ratings for the season, particularly the final episode, whose 8.3 million viewers were the best of the season so far.
 It was sold abroad for broadcast in Australia, Hong Kong, Singapore, New Zealand, Gibraltar, Zambia, and Nigeria.